nicearma/queApli/README.md

  can be illegal in most countries)
 * Try https://github.com/cloudwebrtc/flutter-webrtc to make P2P communication (possible in mobile?)

-#How to generate code from mobx annotations:
+## How to generate code from mobx annotations:

-flutter packages pub run build_runner build
+flutter packages pub run build_runner build --delete-conflicting-outputs

-#How to run
+## How to run

 You have two way to do it, with Android studio or direct with flutter cli